-In the UK twelve men take their own life every day.
+In Great Britain in 2016 we lost 2 men to suicide every hour.
 The biggest cause of death in men aged 20 to 45 is suicide.
+Which means, if you’re male and under the age of 45 in this country, the thing most likely to kill you is you.
 These statistics are horrifying and if they were related to road traffic deaths or disease we would all be aware of them and pushing for action.
 So why does this seem to be such a well kept secret?

 Mental illness is generally not well understood by the public and as a result those suffering from emotional difficulties and mental illness continue to be stigmatised.
 Suicide carries additional stigma and fear of judgement, due in part to historic criminalisation and religious sanctions which may further discourage those experiencing suicidal thoughts from seeking the help they need, leaving them isolated and alone.